jschorr/dirw-class/examples/ops/Instructions.md

 So we can see that that MariaDB is fine.
 Now we've isolated the issue to being the connection between Wordpress and MariaDB.
 Take a look at the Wordpress environmental variables.

+### Extra

+If you setup the Wordpress demo in an earlier lesson (see `examples/docker-compose/Instructions.md`) *and* still have the `/tmp/wp-demo/*` directories, try changing the `volumes` directive to `- /tmp/wp-demo/database:/var/lib/mysql` and fix the password.
+Try loading
+[http://localhost](http://localhost) now - why don't you have to setup WordPress again?

 ### Class Project